Wednesday, November 26, 2025

 ⚖️ Reclaiming Accountability: Lowering the True Cost of Control

 The public deserves a government that delivers outcomes, not excuses.
-Lowering the cost of control starts with courage—the willingness of leaders to put results ahead of rank and serve the people instead of the process.
+Hickory and Catawba County have the talent and resources to move forward, but not under the weight of a system that prizes control over cooperation.
+The cost of control is measured in wasted time, lost trust, and missed opportunity.
+Lowering that cost starts with courage—the willingness of leaders to put results ahead of rank and serve the people instead of the process.

 Cheat Sheet – The Cost of Control